-When it first originated in Spain's Castile region, olive oil was the traditional base fat for this gentle, sweet-smelling, environmentally-responsible soap.
-But nowadays, it's made from all sorts of different veggie-derived oils: coconut, avocado, walnut, almond, hemp, and more.
+The product originated in Spain's Castile region (hence the name!), and olive oil was the traditional base fat for this gentle, environmentally-responsible soap.
+But nowadays, it's made from a variety of vegetable-derived oils including coconut, avocado, walnut, almond, hemp, and more.

-Here, we're sharing 12 of our favorite ways to use castile soap in your everyday daily cleaning, washing, or self-care routines.
+So now that you know what castile soap is, what can you do with it?
+We're glad you asked.
+We've got lots of ways to use castile soap in your everyday daily cleaning, , washing, and self-care routines.
 (And peep a few of our favorite castile soaps below.)

 1. Take a relaxing bath with it.

 Add two tablespoons of castile liquid soap to a full bath for an all-natural cleansing experience.
-Unfortunately, you can't have a bubble bath with castile soap, since it doesn't bubble—just add a bit of vegetable glycerin in order to make that happen.
-(Plus essential oils, if you're hoping for a stronger scent.)
+Unfortunately, castile soap doesn't bubble on its own, so if a bubble bath is a non-negotiable, just add a bit of vegetable glycerin in order to make that happen.
+You can also add essential oils for a stronger scent.

 2. Use it as a natural body wash.